i1s-rishabh/MFA-RO-Website-Project/README.md

 I'm constructing this Website for a RO Water Purifier Company named Modi Water Purifier.
 I'm really thankful to Ashok Gupta (Business Head) and Pankaj Gupta (Admin) to giving me this wonderful opportunity to create a way of learning for me.

-I'll Complete this project asap due college exam it is on hold.

 If you want to check the progress of project, kindly visit the link: https://i1s-rishabh.github.io/MFA-RO-Website-Project/